line charts for analytics

 Organized by chart of accounts Organized by job cost structure

-When all of that job data is recorded and organized, the result is actionable reporting that project managers and foremen can really use.
-Contractors are able to coach their project managers and superintendents in how to supervise costs and production successfully.
+When all of that job data is recorded and organized, the result is actionable reporting that project managers, foremen, and construction managers can really use to make informed decisions.
+Contractors are able to coach their project managers and superintendents on how to supervise ongoing costs and production successfully.
 Estimators are able to know the true break-even cost even in tight bids.
-PMs and supers have a “scorecard” to see how their crews are performing, learn and make adjustments.
-With better estimating, bidding and cost control, contractors should be able to protect narrow profit margins and keep taking on the right projects.
+PMs and supers have a “scorecard” to see ow their crews are performing, learn and make adjustments.
+With better estimating, bidding, and cost control, contractors should be able to protect narrow profit margins and keep taking on the right projects that will improve the financial health of the company.

 How Job Costing Does It